jimmiebergmann/Bit-Engine/README.md

 Usage
 ---
+Do not use the dynamic builds.
+They are corrupt.
 Add BIT_STATIC_LIB to your preprocessor if you are using the static libraries and<br>do not forget to link all the external libraries by yourself<br>if you are making your own project files for any OS.